Chapter 2 : In the House of Black

 There are countless ways to tell this story, but only one can make sense of the events which occurred after the opening of Tutankhamun's tomb.
 We told one story to pacify the Muggles, another to the Ministry, but there is another, though even that I cannot call the truth.
 Sometimes, I still wonder whether all of it was a dream.
 I am sure that many readers don't believe in magic, and even those who are witches or wizards might not believe in the existence of daemons.
 I certainly didn't, not until I meant one.

 For the first eighteen years of my life, I lived in a narrow world, my life having only one purpose: carrying on the pureblood line.
-I was born a witch to one of the most affluent wizarding families in England and grew up to think little and do even less.
+I was born to one of the most affluent wizarding families in England and grew up to think little and do even less.
 Or was it do little and think even less?
 I never thought about the world outside, that world without magic, except to believe that it was a lesser place, filthy and cruel.

 Two years later, we received the owl which bore the tidings of my brother’s disappearance.
 They would never find the body.